shsingh/f5-openstack-validation-tools/README.md

 All environment init scripts are in the root of the container file system.

-## Instructions for specific environments
+## Instructions for Validating Specific Environments

 #### Validating your Neutron environment for use with F5 Multi-Tenant Services####